PrestaShop/prestashop.github.io/news/_posts/2019-09-10-the-review-process.md

 - PrestaShop follows [SemVer](https://semver.org/).
 This means that we strive not to introduce breaking compatibility changes when releasing minor and patch versions.
 Therefore, we make sure the Pull Request does not introduce such changes, as some developers submit pull requests without being aware of this constraint.
 - We also have a vision of what PrestaShop should evolve to in order to follow the new trends in the software world.
 Although a big codebase like PrestaShop evolves slowly, we keep the future architecture   and features we want to include in mind, and we check whether the Pull Request is following this direction.
 For example today PrestaShop relies heavily on jQuery for its frontend features, and we started introducing Vue.js.
 So if tomorrow we see a Pull Request that is using React.js we might refuse it in order to keep a consistency in the technology stack used for the project.

 So as you can see, in a Pull Request we review a lot of things!
 To do all of these checks, we do not only look at the code on Github.
 We sometimes pull the branch on our own computer to test and navigate the code in order to make sure all of these requirements are met.
-We discuss with team members about parts we are not sure.
+We discuss with other maintainers about parts we are not sure.
 We can even sometimes run benchmarks or audits for critical pieces of code.

 Some Pull Requests are very easy to review because they are related to a part of the code we know very well, other instead are very hard to review because they are related to a complex topic, a complex area of the code or have a huge global impact on the software that is very hard to estimate and assess.
 Reviews can take hours or days as we try our very best to make sure every contribution merged in the project meets the level of quality we want for it.